Henry-Sarabia/igdb/examples/zeldareviews/README.md

 zeldareviews -k YOUR_API_KEY
 ```

-If your API key is valid and no unforseen errors occur, you should see some
+If your API key is valid and no unforeseen errors occur, you should see some
 output that resembles the following:

 ```